Udendra103/Healthcare/README.md

 DiabetesPedigreeFunction: Diabetes pedigree function
 Age: Age (years)
 Outcome: Class variable (0 or 1) 268 of 768 are 1, the others are 0

-Approach:

-Following pointers will be helpful to structure your findings.

-1. Perform descriptive analysis.
-It is very important to understand the variables and corresponding values.
-We need to think through - Can minimum value of below listed columns be zero (0)?
-On these columns, a value of zero does not make sense and thus indicates missing value.
-•	Glucose
-•	BloodPressure
-•	SkinThickness
-•	Insulin
-•	BMI